 14. When looking for video ideas

 Why?
 A video keyword research will help identify trending search terms being used on video search engines and help come up with new ideas based on the viewers demands.
-This will also help optimise the video for search engines once it is published, so that it can improve its reach.
+This will also help optimize the video for search engines once it is published, so that it can improve its reach.

 15. When writing a resume or job posting

 Well, this may not necessarily be related to digital marketing.
-However, it is essential that you do a keyword research before writing your resume, so that you study and understand your potential employers’ search behaviour, esp.
+However, it is essential that you do a keyword research before writing your resume, so that you study and understand your potential employers’ search behavior, esp.
 On job sites and create your resume based on the findings.
 Just like Google search, the keywords used in your resume, LinkedIn profile, etc. should align with what the employers are looking for, what your competitors are using, etc. The same logic holds true for an employer looking for candidates.
 Running a keyword research will help identify search terms used by job seekers, thereby helping you create a relevant job posting and subsequent recruitment.